PeteHaitch/phd_thesis/markdown/introduction.md

 Each of these aligners can report the output in the standard `SAM` format (__CITE__), although each mapper does so in a slightly different way, which makes difficult the development of downstream analysis tools.

+__TODO: Note problems with marking PCR duplicates, particularly for RRBS.__

 ### Methylation calling
 __TODO: Re-write.__